 The days of our lives are seventy years; And if by reason of strength they are eighty years, Yet their boast is only labor and sorrow; For it is soon cut off, and we fly away.

-Seventy-years from 1948 is 2018.
-Eighty-years from 1948 is 2028
+Seventy years from 1948 is 2018.
+Eighty years from 1948 is 2028

-Seventy-years from 1967 is 2037.
-Eighty-years from 1967 is 2047
+Seventy years from 1967 is 2037.
+Eighty years from 1967 is 2047

 Therefore, the window of time that Christ could return is from 2018-2047

-This means that we have about a 29-year window, from which we would subtract at a minimum, seven-years (the 70th Week), for when the Rapture could occur.
+This means that we have about a 29-year window, from which we would subtract at a minimum, seven years (the 70th Week), for when the Rapture could occur.
 That leaves us with a 22-year window.
 Considering all that has to occur in that 70th Week, there is very likely a gap of time between the Rapture and the start of the 70th Week (the Rapture does not directly start the 70th Week, but it primes it).

-My personal theory is that the gap is exactly 3 ½ years in length, since Christ’s ministry was that same length.
+My personal theory is that the gap is exactly 3 ½ years in length since Christ’s ministry was that same length.
 It just seems to round it out and bring the total to a full seven-year (one week).
 In that gap, we see the arrival of Elijah and presumably either Moses or Enoch who serve as the Two Witnesses (Malachi 4:4-6, Matt.
 17:1-13, Rev. 11) at the conclusion of the battle of Gog and Magog (Ezekiel 38-39).

 Regardless, whatever the length of time the gap actually becomes, we will not be here to find out.
 Only those who are left behind after the Rapture happens will live to endure it.
 It is to this point, that we go on and on about the Rapture of the Church.
-There may be a small window of time before the strong delusion kicks in, that frantic loved ones, friends, and the perplexed will search to find out the truth as to be saved.
+There may be a small window of time before the strong delusion kicks in, that frantic loved ones, friends, and the perplexed will search to find out the truth so as to be saved.

 Prophecy teacher Bill Salus brings up a great point regarding this gap between the Rapture and the start of the Tribulation by highlighting an oft-overlooked point, which the martyrs found in the Fifth Seal, are asking how much longer until they are avenged as if they do not know (Rev. 6:9-11).
-That brings in a contrasting point that if the martyrs are asking it in the Fifth Seal judgment, that the 70th Week has already officially begun.
-However, it could also mean that they do not know, because they don’t understand prophecy and God hasn’t revealed it to them yet.
-I don’t want go down that rabbit trail in this particular article, but let’s just agree that our concept of time gets a little fuzzy when bouncing back and forth between our realm and the eternal realm.
+That brings in a contrasting point that if the martyrs are asking it in the Fifth Seal judgment, the 70th Week has already officially begun.
+However, it could also mean that they do not know because they don’t understand prophecy and God hasn’t revealed it to them yet.
+I don’t want to go down that rabbit trail in this particular article, but let’s just agree that our concept of time gets a little fuzzy when bouncing back and forth between our realm and the eternal realm.

 If we use the 3 ½ year gap, then our 22-year window has now shrunk to 18 ½ years.
 If the gap is longer than 3 ½ years, then we are in the 15-20 year time frame for the Rapture to occur.
 Again, this all points us back to the fulcrum of the overall 29-year window, which is around 2030.
 My good friend Randy Nettles has done a lot of work pertaining how and which Jewish holy days line up in the years to come.
-His conclusions is that the Rapture happens much sooner than even we anticipate.
+His conclusion is that the Rapture happens much sooner than even we anticipated.